-Initially, we hadn’t intended to drive too far, hoping we’d be able to take advantage of some dry spells to get some walking done.
-Instead, in true compulsive road tripper fashion, we ended up winding our way towards the village of Applecross a two hour drive away.
+Initially, we hadn’t intended to drive far, hoping we’d be able to take advantage of some dry spells for a spot of hiking later – eternal, optimism is a very Scottish trait.
+“Maybe it’ll be dry later, tomorrow, next week, never?!”
+Being compulsive road-trippers and die hard wanderers we ended up in the village of Applecross a two hour drive away.

 We took the longer coastal route to Applecross which forms part of the NC500.
 En-route we encountered a road block in the form of some hairy heilan’ coos and a big black bull with a ring in his nose.
 We inched forward a wee bit at a time admiring the beautiful beasties.

-We arrived in Applecross and headed to what it’s perhaps best known for.
-The Bealach na Bà or Pass of the Cattle.
+We arrived in Applecross and headed to what it’s perhaps best known for – the Bealach na Bà or Pass of the Cattle.
 The Bealach was originally a drovers track which later became a single track road with passing places.
-It zig zags up and over mountains Alpine style.
+It zig zags up and over the mountains, Alpine style.

 It was like pea soup up there and when Mr G got out to take a quick snap the wind almost ripped the car door off.

 I could feel my panic rising as the road became less visible.
-I find being immersed in cloud on a hill quite claustrophobic.
+I find being immersed in cloud on a hill claustrophobic.
 It felt even more so in the car.
 It also felt weird being in the car, on a mountain top in thick cloud.
-Like some bizarre sort of hill bagging gone wrong.
+Like a bizarre hill bagging gone wrong.

 I’ve never felt so relieved to get out of the car and plant my feet firmly on the ground.

-Like an oasis in the desert we spotted The Bealach Cafe & Gallery waiting for us on the other side.
-As luck would have it, it was dog friendly so we decided to pop in for lunch.
+Like an oasis in the desert the Bealach Cafe & Gallery waiting for us on the other side.
+As luck would have it, it was dog friendly so we popped in for lunch.

 I celebrated surviving the Bealach na Barghhhhhhhhhhhh with some comforting soup.
 Potato & leek – it was delicious.
 The wee dug hinted that he’d love to try a piece of the tasty looking bread that came with my soup so I obliged.
 His dad selected him a nice piece of fresh smoked salmon from his lunch plate and for the second day running the boy snubbed his dad’s fishy offering.

-We headed back towards Gairloch via a much less terrifying route.
+We headed back towards Gairloch via a less hair raising route.
 As the weather had calmed we managed a couple of stops for a wander in and around the lovely village of Torridon.